-However, the vast majority of existing solutions providing absolute bandwidth guarantees are based on offline and constant reservations schemes [5], [9], [17], [21], [28], [33]: they require that tenants announce the entire resource reservation schedule ahead of time, i.e., at job submission time.
-They typically assume that the corresponding resource reservations need to be constant over time, and hence tenants or operators either have to over-provision during idle times (thus reducing efficiency and inflating cost) or under-provision during peak times (thus reducing application performance), or both.
-Notable exceptions are Cicada [22], which offers predictive instead of absolute guarantees, and Proteus [9], which allows tenants to specify time-varying bandwidth reservations.
+However, the vast majority of existing solutions providing absolute bandwidth guarantees are based on offline and constant reservations schemes [5], [7], [11], [18], [19], [23]: they require that tenants announce the entire resource reservation schedule ahead of time, i.e., at job submission time.
+They typically assume that the corresponding resource reservations need to be constant over time, and hence tenants either have to over-provision during idle times (thus reducing efficiency and inflating cost) or under-provision during peak times (thus reducing application performance), or both.
+Noteable exceptions are Cicada [14], which offers predicitive instead of absolute guarantees, and Proteus [7], which allows tenants to specify time-varying bandwidth reservations.
 However, even with Proteus, the reservations must be made at the startup time and they cannot be changed afterwards.
-This inflexibility is at odds with the cloud computing paradigm, which enables elasticity by allowing to "scale out" or "scale in" applications at runtime.
+This inflexibility is at odds with the cloud computing paradigm, which enables elasticity by allowing tenants to "scale out" or "scale in" their applications at runtime.
 We argue that in most cases it is very hard to accurately estimate application resource needs ahead of time, rendering offline reservation schemes inadequate.
 Several factors contribute to this unpredictability including unexpected events such as stragglers and failures [3], [4] as well as spikes in application demand (flash crowds).
-As a consequence, tenants would be likely to either overestimate the network usage, which would consequently inflate their expenditure, or to under-estimate it, which would result in poor application performance, and, as previously observed [5], in potentially longer job running times, which would also lead to higher customer costs.
-Over-estimation of network resourc would also negatively impact the cloud provider as it would reduce its ability to accomodate more clients, thus reducing its market share.
-In contrast, we believe that a more principled solution would be to enable re-configuring network reservations at runtime so as to better match tenant requirements and avoiding resource over- or under-provision.

-A naive approach to enable runtime reconfiguration would be to restart the resource allocation from scratch every time an update request is received.
+A naive approach to enable runtime reconfiguration would be to restart the resource allocation from scratch every time an update request is received from the tenants.
 This, however, would introduce an unacceptable overhead as most (if not all) the compute resources such as VMs need be migrated.
-At the other extreme, there are approaches such as Blender [33] that support a weak form of reconfiguration by allowing tenants to update rate limiters at runtime.
+At the other extreme, there are approaches such as Blender [23] that support a weak form of reconfiguration by allowing tenants to update rate limiters at runtime.
 This, however, prevents users from upgrading both compute and network resources at the same time.
 More importantly, as we show in the evaluation, since no migration is considered, the efficacy of the solution is very limited.
 In this paper, we strike a balance between these two approaches by allowing users to dynamically reconfigure both compute and network resources simultaneously while minimizing the number of migrations.

-A. Our Contribution
+Our Contribution.
 We make the following contributions.

-- The need for online resource reservation schemes: We show that offline resource reservation schemes are insufficient: Even for simple Hadoop jobs, small internal changes can lead to significantly different executions.
-Therefore, in order to meet application performance goals, not only strict resource isolation needs to be provided, but also a possibility to update these reservations at runtime. - 2) The Kraken system: We design Kraken, a system which supports the online (and joint) update of both bandwidth as well as the compute resources.
-Kraken can also perform migrations in order to satisfy upgrade requests: While the migration of entire virtual machines may be expensive in practice, Kraken only assumes that compute units, the endpoints of traffic flows, can be migrated.
-Kraken comes with provable performance guarantees and ensures (i) the satisfaction of all upgrade/downgrade requests for which this is possible, (ii) minimal reconfiguration and resource costs, (iii) low runtimes. - 3) Benefits of online resource reservations: Our simulations show the benefits of elastic resource reservations.
-We also demonstrate the feasibility of our approach in practice, through a preliminary implementation of Kraken on top of Hadoop.
+- The need for online resource reservation schemes: We show that offline resource reservation schemes are insufficient: Even for simple Hadoop jobs small internal changes can lead to significantly different executions.
+Therefore, in order to meet application performance goals, not only strict resource isolation needs to be provided, but also a possibility to update these reservations at runtime. - The Kraken system: We design Kraken, a system which supports the online (and joint) update of both bandwidth as well as the compute resources.
+Kraken can also perform migrations in order to satisfy upgrade requests:

+While the migration of entire virtual machines may be expensive in practice, Kraken only assumes that compute units, the endpoints of traffic flows, can be migrated.
+Kraken comes with provable performance guarantees and ensures (i) the satisfaction of all upgrade/downgrade requests for which this is possible, (ii) minimal reconfiguration and resource costs, (iii) low runtimes.

+3) Benefits of online resource reservations: Our simulations show the benefits of elastic resource reservations.

-Kraken can be used for many applications that benefit from resource elasticity, including batch-processing applications (e.g., graph processing or distributed databases) or high-performance computing applications.
+Kraken can be used for many applications that benefit from resource elasticity, including batch-processing applications (e.g., graph processing or distributed databases) or highperformance computing applications.